-With Black Friday coming up, you can expect 2017 to be the largest year ever for gear shopping.
+With the Black Friday deals coming up in November, you can expect 2019 to be the largest year ever for gear shopping.
 If you’re going to be picking up a bunch of new games this holiday season, you want to make sure your PC can actually run them.
 If you want to be running everything on the highest graphical quality, you might need to upgrade in a few places.
 Good PC components aren’t cheap though, and even with the deals on you still might not want to hand over that much cash.
 However, if you could get some extra money by selling your old stuff, then the deals could become that much more enticing.
 Here’s how you can sell your old stuff for the most money before Black Friday begins.

 First of all, you’ll need to decide what to sell.
 If you’re looking to get a whole new computer for gaming, it’s entirely possible to sell your old one off for a good chunk of cash.
 However, depending on how old the hardware inside it is, this might not be the best idea.
 No one wants a graphics card from 2009 and 4GB of RAM, and even if they did, they’re not going to give you much money for it.
 If you know some of your PC parts are relics from an ancient time, you can still get money for the more modern stuff you may have put in in recent years.
-Your old Sandy Bridge CPU is probably destined to gather dust for eternity, but maybe that Nvidia GeForce GTX 970 graphics card you added a couple of years ago could get you some money.
-Strip it out, stick it up online, and put that money towards the GTX 1080 Ti you’ve wanted for the last few months.
+Your old Sandy Bridge CPU is probably destined to gather dust for eternity, but maybe that Nvidia GeForce GTX 1050 Ti graphics card you added a couple of years ago could get you some money.
+Strip it out, stick it up online, and put that money towards the RTX 2080 you’ve wanted since the day it came out.

 Next you’ll want to weigh and measure whatever you’re selling so you know roughly how much postage will cost, as you’ll need to factor that into your listing.
 You can also set an option for people to come and collect the item directly, but you probably won’t get as many potential buyers doing that.
 Next up is pictures.
 Don’t settle for a rushed, blurry photo.
 People want to see what they’re getting to make sure it’s not broken, and are more likely to look at your item if it’s nicely in focus and centered in the frame.
 Then you’ll need to actually create your listing.
 You can set a fixed price that people can actually buy your item for, or go for the auction style, where people will bid until the length of time you set is over.
 Be prepared to answer questions from potential buyers, and when you eventually do sell your item, communicate with the person to sort out delivery or collection.
 If you’re sending it through the mail, wrap it up with plenty of protection, as no one wants a motherboard that’s been broken in half in transit.
 Plus, it’ll hurt your future chances of selling anything on eBay as you’re certain to be left some nasty feedback which everyone else can see.